 Church activities and ministries

 The church choir is open to all and sings a variety of classical, contemporary and traditional music.
 The choir meets Thursdays from 7 to 8 PM during the academic year and before the Sunday worship service at 9:30 AM.
 Christine Hoskin is the choir director accompanied by Dartmouth student, Julian Wu, on the piano.
 Contact Christine for more info: email@example.com

 The Etna Gospel Group (EGGs) sings a variety of old country gospel songs accompanied by guitar, bass guitar, and mandolin.
 The EGGs sing 1-2 times a month during the worship service and visit the Genesis nursing facility usually on the fourth Monday and Hanover Terrace on the second Monday 6:30-7:30 PM.
 The group is open to everyone.
-Practices are informal after the coffee hour on Sundays.
-Contact Marjorie.firstname.lastname@example.org for further information.
+Practices are informal after the coffee hour on some Sundays.
+Contact Marjorie.email@example.com for further information.